6Nokturnal6/ndnSIM/README.md

 # NDN Mobility Modifications - Thesis Research

-This repository contains my modifications to ndnSIM for PhD research on context-aware NDN-based VANET.
+This repository contains my modifications to ndnSIM for PhD research on Context-Aware Routing Model for NDN-based VANET.

 ## ⚠ Important Note
 This is a **modified fork** of the original ndnSIM.
 It includes custom changes for mobility research.